zhangzheng1993/Project4CSCI5570/README.md

-#### This is a neural network framwork for deep learning written in C.

-[Darknet](https://pjreddie.com/darknet/) is a powerful neural network framework, You can even train a Go game.
-I reimplement a tiny neural network(CNN, RNN) framework from scratch.
+I reimplement a tiny neural network(CNN, RNN) framework based on DarkNet and Caffe.
+Here are the introduction of compile it and its applications

 #### Compile
 ```